BTH-IT/Booking_Tour_API/README.md

 - **API Gateway (Ocelot)**: Used to route requests to appropriate microservices.
 - **Entity Framework**: Utilized for data access and Object-Relational Mapping (ORM).
 - **MySQL**: The relational database system for storing application data.

 ---

+## Cloud Services

+- **AWS**: Used for hosting microservices, managing databases, and providing scalable cloud infrastructure.
+Key services include AWS EC2 for virtual servers, S3 for object storage, and RDS for relational databases.

+---